Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 Baby Acne Breast Milk Treatment and Remedies

 Seeing any skin irritation on your precious little one can be upsetting.
-While baby acne will eventually clear up on its own, there are some simple remedies you can try to speed healing and keep your baby comfortable:
+While baby acne will eventually clear up on its own, there are some simple remedies you can speed healing and keep your baby comfortable:

 • Breastfeed as usual – no need to stop or switch to a formula that could upset the baby’s tummy.